ds5110/stinky2/README.md

 - `make get_data` retrieves weather and complaint data from APIs
 - `make merge_data` merges weather and complaint data together to prepare for analysis
-- `make scatterplot` creates scatterplots using weather and complaint data
+- `make scatterplots` creates scatterplots using weather and complaint data
-- `make histogram` creates histograms using weather and complaint data
+- `make histograms` creates histograms using weather and complaint data
 - `make regression` performs regression modeling using weather and complaint data

 ## Generating data